 Smith's original idea of a figure on a classical column soon evolved to become a figure on a cast tree trunk.
 A dead tree was located on campus, removed and delicately cast at San Diego Pre-Cast Concrete.
 So refined is the casting that it has captured the network of beetle trails that once lay under the thin eucalyptus bark -- a feature that originally drew Smith's interest.
-The paths of these insects, which may have played a role in the tree's death, evoke notions of veins and capillaries; the trunk's artery-like roots reach into the water below.
-Stripped of its bark and exposed through time and decay, it is remarkable in the way that it calls out the live eucalyptus around the site, thus embracing - even composing - the entire area.
+The paths of these insects, which caused the tree's death, evoke notions of veins and capillaries; the trunk's artery-like roots reach into the water below.
+Stripped of its bark and exposed through time and decay, it is remarkable in the way that it calls out the live eucalyptus around the site, thus embracing the entire area.
 Pathways were reconfigured and added by the artist to extend the arterial imagery.

-Cast from a live model, Standing calls forth thoughts of human strength and frailty, and both the power and the limits of medicine.
-Serene and ageless, the figure atop the trunk is poised in a Madonna-like pose that is both vulnerable and generous.
-Ribbons of water - the source of life - flow from her hands in to the rock-lined pond below, introducing soothing, mellifluous sound.
+Cast from a live model, the female figure atop Standing calls forth thoughts of human strength and frailty, and both the power and the limits of medicine.
+Serene and ageless, she stands in a Madonna-like pose that is both vulnerable and generous.
+Ribbons of water - the source of life - flow from her hands into the rock-lined pond below, with a soothing, mellifluous sound.